 Newmar Canyon Star 3924 with rear patio off the main bedroom

 We felt Newmar really set out to make an impact at the RVIA Trade Show to celebrate their 50 years of manufacturing motorhomes and they achieved that.
 They are typically the most expensive of the three brands featured here, as they do allow for customization on many of their coaches.

 In summary, all of these brands build very good products that we feel are worthy of consideration for anyone shopping around for a quality motorhome.

-Want to See More?
-Check out Parts 1 and 3
+Want To See More?
+Check Out Part 1 and Part 3

 This is a three-part series covering the RVIA Trade Show, so be sure to check them all out!

 See Part 1 – where we show you Winnebago’s Horizon (RV of the Year), the Revel, Roadtrek, LeisureTravel, REV Group’s Super C Renegade and more.